palewire/django-calaccess-raw-data/docs/models.rst

             <td>item_cd</td>
             <td>String (up to 4)</td>
             <td>No</td>
-            <td>Section of the Statement of Organization this itemization relates to.
+            <td>Item code: Section of the Statement of Organization this itemization relates to.
 See CAL document for the definition of legal values for this column.</td>
         </tr>